DarkCat09/IT-test_Only-russian-language/README.md

 Developer Andrew Chechkenev (DarkCat)
 -------------------------------------

-Press "Старт" to start test.
+Press "Start" to start test.

 For add your questions to test, open the file "qa.txt".
 Add questions following the instructions:
 - Write question